ahmadislah/Canadian-Weather-Data/README.md

 # Canadian-Weather-Data
 A program that collects weather data, removes incomplete data, and computes statistics of Canadian weather data.
+For CSC148.